dagbjorn/microcoffeeoncloud/README.md

 ### <a name="microcoffee-on-aks"></a>Microcoffee on Microsoft Azure Kubernetes Service (AKS)

-:bulb: A great resource for getting an AKS cluster up and running is [Quickstart: Deploy an Azure Kubernetes Service cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).
+A great resource for getting an AKS cluster up and running is [Quickstart: Deploy an Azure Kubernetes Service cluster using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).
 However, first you need to make sure you have a valid Azure account.

 #### Account stuff
 Before getting started with Microsoft AKS, you need an Azure account.

 1. Sign up or log in to an existing Microsoft account.
 1. [Create a free 12 Azure months account](https://azure.microsoft.com/en-us/free/kubernetes-service/) in case you don't have a paid one.
 Even the free account needs a credit card.
 Also, select a verification method.
-SMS code is good.
+SMS code is a good choice.

 #### Getting started